siberoloji/siberoloji.github.io/content/en/blog/posts/2024-10-26-tags-and-elements-proper-use-of-opening-and-closing-tags.md

 title:  'Tags and Elements: Proper Use of Opening and Closing Tags'
 date: '2024-10-26T16:49:46+03:00'
 author: 'Tarık Korucuoğlu'
 description:  "Learn the essential HTML tag rules for creating clean, functional web pages.
-Proper use of tags improves structure, accessibility, and SEO for any website.\n"
+Proper use of tags improves structure, accessibility, and SEO for any website. "

 url:  /tags-and-elements-proper-use-of-opening-and-closing-tags/